8 MG Peck Reservoir Replacement

 - Pacific Hydrotech Corporation

 The City of Manhattan Beach identified the Peck Reservoir replacement as a top priority after 60 years of effective service.
-The existing 7.5 MG reservoir is being replaced with a new 8 MG reservoir that will be viable for 75 years.
-When completed, the project will enhance the City’s drinking water storage and system reliability to help ensure long-term dependability, balance the use of local groundwater with the current imported supply, and bring the existing facilities and equipment up to today’s standards to help protect water supply and distribution for the residents of Manhattan Beach.
-The scope of work includes construction of the following:
+The existing 7.5 MG reservoir was replaced with a new 8 MG reservoir that will be viable for 75 years.
+The project has enhanced the City’s drinking water storage and system reliability, helped to ensure long-term dependability, balanced the use of local groundwater with the current imported supply, and brought the existing facilities and equipment up to today’s standards to help protect water supply and distribution for the residents of Manhattan Beach.
+The scope of work included construction of the following:

 - Reservoir—8 MG partially-buried cast-in-place concrete structure approximately 270 feet long by 190 feet wide.

 - Operations Building—925 SF for office space and a water quality laboratory.

 - Pump Station and Electrical Control Building—1,950 SF cast-in place concrete structure.

 - Water Treatment Facilities—3,000 SF including two (2) horizontal filtration tanks, a protected chlorine and ammonia chemical storage building, and a glass-fused bolted steel vertical back wash tank.